-We have audited the accompanying financial statements of the Department of Aviation (the "Department"), a major proprietary fund of the City of Atlanta, Georgia, as of and for the year ended June 30, 2022 and June 30, 2021, and the related notes to the financial statements, which collectively comprise the Department's basic financial statements as listed in the table of contents.
+We have audited the business-type activities of the financial statements of the Department of Aviation (the "Department"), a major enterprise fund of the City of Atlanta, Georgia, as of and for the year ended June 30, 2023 and June 30, 2022, and the related notes to the financial statements, which collectively comprise the Department's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Department as of June 30, 2022 and June 30, 2021, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the of the business-type activities of the Department as of June 30, 2023 and June 30, 2022, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.